 Our Updated COVID-19 Response

-As we continue to face a global pandemic, we have careful plans to address the continued public health risks posed by the virus.
+As we continue to face this global pandemic, we have careful plans to address the continued public health risks.
 We will follow scientific expertise and industry standards for hygiene and cleanliness, expect the use of cautious practices among our staff and guests, and communicate all changes to our policies as we continue to adapt.

 Sharing with others the beauty of nature, connection, and camaraderie in a healthy, supportive atmosphere has always been the core of what we do.
 If you join us for a trip in 2021, please recognize that we are doing our best to take care of our guests and staff; in turn, we ask that you join us as an active participant in managing risk to yourself and others.
 Follow along with Alaska’s COVID response and traveler requirements here.

 Prepared & Trained Guides